ZahinGausee/Tic-Tac-Toe_in_React/README.md

-🚀 I have made this by the following the tutorial on the react.dev, the official page for learning the react.
-It's a very good place to start with react, after i've made this i learned many things in react like state,props,components,hooks,lifting the state up in react.
+I made this project by following the tutorial on the official React website, react.dev. 🌟 It's an amazing place to start learning React!
+After completing the tutorial, I gained a understanding of React concepts such as state, props, components, hooks, and even lifting the state up in React. 🎓💡

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).